alphagov/gds-way/programming-languages.md

 Our core languages are __Java, Python and Ruby__.

+We've chosen these 3 languages because they are successfully used by teams at the moment, and we are confident in how to host and operate applications written in them.
+We'd advise you to carry out new development in one of them.

 ## Code styleguides

 Developers read code much more often than they write it.
 These guidelines